seamapi/react/README.md

 All styles are prefixed with `seam-` to avoid name collisions.

 By default, the `SeamProvider` will inject a link tag into the document head to load the CSS.
-This may be disabled with the `disableCssInjection` prop.
+If you prefer to manually load the CSS, this behavior may be disabled with the `disableCssInjection` prop.
-If you prefer to manually load the CSS, either import it using a supported bundler with
+Then, either import the CSS using a supported bundler with

 ```ts
 import '@seamapi/react/index.css'